Third and Fourth Paddle

 Another day

 I am considering that I would want the sculpture to go to a good home.
-Numerous people have suggested that I keep it.
-I do not personally feel that I must.
-If that does happen.
-I will still be pleased.
-If it doesn’t I’m sure I will be OK as well.
-Ironically, it is just another piece of driftwood.
+Numerous people have suggested that I keep it; although I am not personally feeling compelled.
+Either way, I‘ll be content regardless.
+Ironically enough, it‘s just another piece of driftwood.

 Another day

-I feel it is now OK.
-I can stop working on the sculpture.
-I can either continue working on it or feel that it is now complete.
-I can go on.
-I have clarity.
-The imperfections will just have to remain.
-Those that are not able to handle the imperfections will, themselves, have to deal with that.
+I feel comfortable now, I can stop working on the sculpture if I choose to, or continue working on it if that feels like the thing to do.
+I am at peace.
+Imperfections are no longer imperfections.
+Those not able to handle imperfections will, themselves, have to deal with that.

 Another day

 It is ready to be launched.
 I am deeply satisfied.
 I thank the piece for everything it has done for me on my life’s journey.
-I am sure that this is not the end of the journey of connecting.
+I am sure that this is not the end of the journey of connecting, only this chapter.
 I have no idea where the canoe will continue to take me.
 I am certain that it will be rewarding.

-The paddles that I have made are becoming more symbolically clear to me now.
-I have for the most part been at a loss as to why paddles and canoe.
+The paddles are becoming more symbolically clear to me.
+Early in the process, I had been at a loss as to why paddles and canoe.
 Each day I get a little more insight.
-There is symbolism here.
+There is meaning here.

 Another day

-One might imagine I was working with traditional carving implements when I described my actions as “carving.”
-The tool I was for the most part working with was a hand-held air die grinder, which incorporates various carbide bits or sanding drum attachments.
+I was not working with traditional carving implements when I described my actions as “carving.”
+The tool I was, for the most part, working with was a hand-held air die grinder, which incorporates various carbide bits or sanding drum attachments.
 This was the carving tool I had on hand when I began the sculpting process.
-I have been using chainsaws for cutting firewood, Skil saws and table saws for home building and such tools as drills and grinders as needed.
-I did not have curved knives or specialty gouges so the air and power tools were doing the exploration.
+I have been using chainsaws for cutting firewood, skill saws and table saws for home building and such tools as drills and grinders as needed.
+I did not have curved knives or specialty gouges, so the air and power tools were doing the exploration.

 I was engaged in a sculpting take-away process.
 I was removing wood to reveal more of each figure.
 I carved slowly, unconcerned with the amount of time the process was taking, unconcerned with the selling of the piece, unconcerned with making a living, unconcerned with the meaning of the piece.
 I just carved away the material that did not feel, or that did not appear to be, part of the piece.